raphael-volt/ng2-testable-lib/README.md

 Tutorial on building a testable **Angular2** library.

+See [ng2-lib-cli-tools](https://github.com/raphael-volt/ng2-lib-cli-tools) to automatically generate or update a library.

 This project takes the developer through the process of building a library for Angular2.
 The library will be generated with the [generator-angular2-library](https://github.com/jvandemo/generator-angular2-library) which currently does not provide a test environment.

 It will be explained how to configure the project to run tests with **Karma** and **Jasmine**.